Brunosalesb/today-i-learned/database/searchColumnOfTableByName.md

-When you search a column using this query:
+You can search a column using this query:

 ```
 SELECT [col.name](http://col.name/) AS 'ColumnName', [tab.name](http://tab.name/) AS 'TableName'